ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

 In this example, we perform single point energy calculation for a QM region and for each snapshot from an ensemble of substrates of Kemp Eliminase.

-Note: This is a snippt of a workflow that illustrate how `cluster_job_config` is used in the QM single point Science API.Please refer to the specific API for more details.
+Note: This is a snippt of a workflow that illustrate how `cluster_job_config` is used in the QM single point Science API.
+Please refer to the specific API for more details.

 .. code:: python